 The Western History Association offers the Jensen-Miller Award for the best article in the field of women and gender in the North American West.
 No time period restrictions apply, and essays will be judged on their significance to the field, their contributions to knowledge and their literary quality.
 The Charles Redd Center for Western Studies at Brigham Young University funds this $500 cash prize and provides a plaque to the author of the winning essay.
 The Coalition for Western Women's History began awarding the Jensen-Award Miller in 1990 and administered the prize until the WHA became the award facilitator in 2009.

 Any WHA member, publisher, or author of an essay/article, may nominate work that was published in 2019.
-While the formal process requires presses/journals to submit the work of their authors, the WHA strongly recommends that authors check with the award committee chair a week before the deadline to see if they received a copy of their work.A copy of the journal, an offprint, or a photocopy must be submitted to each member of the Award Committee listed below.
+Unless a journal editor notifies you about nominating your work, authors must submit a copy of the journal, an offprint, or a photocopy to each member of the award committee listed below.

 -2020 Awards Cycle opens January 25, 2020

 -2020 Award Submission (Postmark) Deadline: April 15, 2020

 UPDATE: Due to the unexpected challenges of the global pandemic of the novel coronavirus, all WHA book and article deadlines are extended to May 15, 2020.
 Publishers unable to access physical copies or journals and books are allowed to submit electronic book copies to each award committee member.